Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Evaluation of Large Vision-Language Models on Multi-Graph Joint Reasoning

-To evaluate the consistency between automatic evaluation scores and human judgments, we randomly sampled 10\% of the evaluation dataset for manual annotation.
+\paragraph{Consistency with Human Judgments.} To evaluate the consistency between automatic evaluation scores and human judgments, we randomly sampled 10\% of the evaluation dataset for manual annotation.
 The results of the human evaluation are summarized in Table \ref{table3}, and a visualization of score consistency is provided in Figure \ref{figure11}.

 We calculated four commonly used consistency metrics: the Pearson correlation coefficient (\(r\)), the Spearman rank correlation coefficient (\(\rho\)), the Mean Absolute Error (MAE), and Bias.
-The formal definitions and computation formulas for these metrics are provided in Appendix \ref{appendix7}.
 The results indicate a moderately strong linear correlation (\(r=0.64\)) and a moderate rank correlation (\(\rho=0.57\)) between automatic evaluation and human scores, suggesting that the model generally captures overall scoring trends, though some discrepancies remain in the ranking of individual samples.
 The MAE is 0.55, indicating that the average deviation between model and human scores is less than one point, and the overall error remains within an acceptable range.
 The bias is -0.09, showing that the model tends to slightly underestimate human scores.
 To better understand subtle differences in scoring behaviors, especially where discrepancies occurred between humans and GPT-4o, we conducted a detailed dimension-wise analysis, presented in Appendix \ref{appendix:dim_bias_analysis}.

 Despite certain imperfections, our dedicatedly designed evaluation prompt enables the automatic evaluation scores to align well with human judgments in terms of overall trends.